 Update the drivers

-Verify that the latest drivers are installed for the operating system being used on your computer.
-A listing of computer scanner manufacturers and links to the drivers pages can be found on our scanner drivers page.
+Verify the latest drivers are installed for the operating system are used on your computer.
+For a listing of computer scanner manufacturers and links to driver downloads, see our scanner drivers page.